metadevpro/cal/cal.md

 - `order`: (string) order expression of the form:
   - `order=name`: order by name ascending
-  - `order=-age name`: order by age descending, the by name ascending
+  - `order=-age name`: order by age descending, then, by name ascending

 ## CAL4.
 Filtering